sematext/docs/docs/experience/on-page-transaction.md

   height=607
 />

-but there is no RUM data related to our transaction, let's improve this.

-Add this call to start transaction (second parameter must match transaction name we previously created)
+Add this function call to start the transaction.
+The second parameter must match the transaction name you previously created.

  ```javascript
  strum('startTransaction', 'ExampleTransaction');